-Sunitha Madhavan and Tamil Heritage Trust are proud and happy to announce a new annual award, one of its kind, in the memory of Rai Bahadur Shri V Venkayya, a pioneering Epigrapher who became the first Indian Chief Epigraphist to the Government of India.
+The one-of-its-kind Award was instituted by Smt.
+Sunitha Madhavan, the great-granddaughter of Shri V Venkayya.
+The Award commemorates Rai Bahadur Shri V Venkayya, a pioneering Epigrapher who was the first Indian Chief Epigraphist to the Government of India.

-By rewarding outstanding work in this area, the Award aspires to encourage interest and involvement of all the stakeholders including the general public in Indian Heritage and Epigraphy, in particular, thereby raising the awareness and appreciation of history, literature, arts, and culture which deserve our attention and care.
+The Tamil Heritage Trust-Prof S. Swaminathan Heritage Award (THT-SS Award) aims to recognize exceptional individual contributions towards the understanding, dissemination and preservation of Indian Heritage.
+By rewarding outstanding work in this area, the Award aspires to encourage interest and involvement of the general public in Indian Heritage, thereby raising the awareness and appreciation of history, literature, arts and culture which deserve our attention and care.

 The Award is based on a nomination and selection process.

-The Award will consist of a citation and a prize of Rs.20000/-
+The Award will consist of a citation and a prize of Rs.25000/-

-1. Any individual can nominate any other individual whom they believe has done noteworthy work in the area of Epigraphy in any Indian language
+1. Any individual can nominate any other individual whom they believe has done noteworthy work in the area of Indian heritage.

 2. Individuals can also nominate themselves.

-4. The nominee must be a citizen of India and ordinarily resident in India.
+4. The individual must be a citizen of India and ordinarily resident in India.

-5. Nominations must be sent by email to email@example.com to reach us before June 12, 2022.
+7. Nominations must be sent by email along with the nomination form to firstname.lastname@example.org to reach us before August 15th, 2022.

-8. Nominations and accompanying details to be in English only.
+Nominations and accompanying details may be in English or Tamil only.

 Selection of Winner

-A jury comprising experts from the field of Epigraphy, History, and Heritage and members of the THT Award Committee will select the winner.
+A jury comprising members of the THT Award Committee as well as experts from the field of Heritage will select the winner.

-As a part of the selection process, the members of the jury may choose to have an interaction with the nominee in person or over the phone.
+As a part of the selection process, the Judges may choose to have an interaction with the nominee in person or over phone.

 Award Ceremony & Award Lecture

-The V Venkayya Epigraphy Award will be presented at a formal ceremony on July 16 or 23, 2022 in Chennai.
+The THT-Prof. S Swaminathan Heritage Award will be presented at a formal award ceremony in September 2021

-The Winner will be invited to present the Award Lecture at the Ceremony.
-The Winner may choose a topic of her/his choice and will be required to submit the manuscript of the lecture for publication at least a week before the ceremony.
-The Award Lecture should preferably be in English.
+The Winner will be invited to present the award lecture at the ceremony.
+The Winner may choose a topic of her/his choice.
+The Award Lecture may be in Tamil or English.